Nov 20, 2017

 jump toRECIPE

 I like using hollowed out roasted pumpkins as bowls and stuff them with meat and stuffing filling.
-It’s basically like a healthier versions of a bread bowl (one of my personal favorite indulgences).
-And the filling in the pumpkin bowls, with the mix of the Gruyère cheese, stuffing and ground turkey, is like a savory bread pudding.
+Stuffed pumpkins like this are basically like a healthier versions of a bread bowl (one of my personal favorite indulgences).
+The filling in the pumpkin bowls, with a mix of Gruyère cheese, stale bread, sautéed vegetables and ground turkey, is like a savory bread pudding.

 As you eat the stuffed pumpkins, scrape the sweet flesh from the sides of the roasted pumpkin shell and devour each bite of the filling for an all-in-one twist on thanksgiving dinner.
 This version of Thanksgiving food is perfect for smaller holiday gatherings where roasting a whole turkey may not make sense.
 You still get all the holiday flavors in this dish throughout the stuffed pumpkin recipe without the day-long prep.